Connor Parsons

-Connor Riece George Parsons (born 27 October 2000) is an English professional footballer who plays as a midfielder for Waterford.
+Connor Riece George Parsons (born 26 October 2000) is an English professional footballer who plays as a midfielder for League of Ireland Premier Division club Bohemians.

 Career

 Early career

 Parsons played as a youth with Norwich City, leaving the club in December 2019 by mutual consent.
 He then played for Norwich United, scoring 5 goals in 12 games in all competitions, before signing for Lowestoft Town in October 2020.
 After scoring 1 goal in 7 games in all competitions, he left the club in March 2021 to sign for Icelandic club Tindastóll.
 He moved to Dalvík/Reynir in April 2021, for whom he made seven appearances.

 Wycombe Wanderers

 He returned to the UK to sign a one-year contract with Wycombe Wanderers in August 2021.
 On 31 August 2021, Parsons scored his first goal for the club in a 3-1 English Football League Trophy loss to Aston Villa U21s.
 On 26 November 2021, Parsons joined National League side Notts County on loan until 29 January 2022.
 On 4 February 2022 Parsons signed for National League side Bromley on an initial one-month loan.
 On 2 March 2022, the loan deal was extended until the end of the season.
 On 10 May 2022, Parsons was recalled by his parent club after 11 appearances.
 His Wycombe contract was renewed for the 2022–23 season.

 In August 2022 he moved on loan to Solihull Moors.

-In December 2022 it was announced that he would sign for Irish club Waterford in January 2023.